fanglingsu/vimb/commands.md

 stop, st
 : Stop loading the current url.

+[N]descent
+: Go to the Nth descendent directory of the current opened.

+descent!
+: Go to the domain of the current opened page.

 ## scroll

 Following commands are used to scroll ad jump within the current view.